-- If you need to nap, keep it short (20-25 minutes) so it doesn’t interfere with night-time sleep, and try to nap early enough that you can get out into the sunlight afterwards to “reset” your internal clock.
+- Keep naps short (20-25 minutes) so they don’t interfere with night-time sleep, and try to nap early enough that you can get out into the sunlight afterwards to “reset” your internal clock.

-- Minimize alcohol.
-Alcohol creates a temporary drowsiness but decreases REM sleep necessary for learning and memory consolidation.
-It results in more fitful, less quality sleep.
+- Minimize alcohol use.
+Alcohol creates a temporary drowsiness but decreases REM sleep is necessary for learning and memory consolidation.

 Siestas: The Value of Power Napping

-Performing regular self-care that reduces feelings of stress and enhances your sense of well-being will also contribute to easier and more restful sleep.
-The following can help you tame stress:
+Engaging in activities that reduces feelings of stress and enhances your sense of well-being will also contribute to easier and more restful sleep.
+The following can help you manage stress:

-- In the 30 minutes before bed, take time to relax and purposefully de-stress.
+- In the 30 minutes before bed, take time purposefully de-stress.
 Consider mindfulness meditation, journaling, reading, yoga breathing or stretching, or prayer.
 You can also listen to our Body Scan Sleep Relaxation recording.

 - Create time for connecting with others and doing things you enjoy.
-Even in the midst of the busiest semester, taking time to do those things that remind you there is life outside of school will create a sense of perspective that makes it easier to sleep.
+Even during the busiest semester, taking time to do those things that remind you there is life outside of school will create a sense of perspective that makes it easier to sleep.